-If you’re one of those who stick with your old iPad, the only letdown would be the fact that it may no longer run the latest operating system version.
+If you’re one of those people who stick with their old iPad, the only letdown would be the fact that it may no longer run the latest operating system version.
 The best it might run on is iOS 15.
 But the question is, how to update an old iPad to iOS 15?
-In this quick guide, I’ll walk you through the two methods that you can follow to update your old iPad to iOS 15.
+Here’s how.

 - Go to Settings.

 If your iPad supports iPadOS 15, you will see its latest version before Apple transitioned to iPadOS 16.
 Technically, this method should work in updating your old iPad to iPadOS 15.
 But if does not, then proceed with the second method.

 How to Update an Old iPad to iOS 15 With a Computer